IIT Delhi Iris Database (Version 1.0)

 1. Visit the online application link and provide all the details in this application form;

 All the rights of the IIT Delhi Iris Database are reserved and commercial use/distribution of this database is strictly prohibited.
-All the technical reports and papers that report experimental results from this database should provide due acknowledgement and reference to [1].
-Questions regarding this database can be directed to ajaykr@ieee.org.
+All the technical reports or papers that report experimental results from this database should provide due acknowledgement and cite reference [1].

 References